Senior 10 min · March 06, 2025

 Contravariance With 'in' — When a General Handler Beats a Specific One

-Contravariance is the mirror image and the one that confuses developers most, because it feels backwards.
 The 'in' keyword on a type parameter means T can only appear in input positions — method parameters and property setters.
 It cannot appear in return types.
 This makes the assignment direction flip: a more general type can be assigned to a more specific one.
+An IComparer<Animal> IS assignable to IComparer<Dog>.
+The reason is mechanical and worth saying once clearly: if a handler can process any Animal, it can certainly process a Dog, because Dog IS an Animal.
+The handler doesn't know or care that it's receiving something more specific — it already handles the more general case.

 Where this matters in production: event handlers, comparers, validators, formatters, loggers — anything that consumes a value rather than producing it.
 If your interface only ever accepts T as input and never returns it, mark T as 'in' and you get assignment compatibility in the useful direction: callers can supply a broader handler and it just works.